fubark/cyber/docs/docs.md

 These docs provide a reference manual for the language.
 You can read it in order or jump around using the navigation.
 You may come across features that are marked `Incomplete` or `Planned`.
 This is because the docs are written as if all features have been completed already.

 ## Type System.
-Cyber is a statically typed language so the documentation will provide examples using typed syntax.
-However, dynamic typing is also supported with a less restrictive syntax.
+Cyber is a statically typed language.
+However, dynamic typing is also supported.
 If you're coming from a language such as Python, JavaScript, or Lua, it can be easier to get started with [Dynamic Typing](#dynamic-typing).

 ## Hello World.
 ```cy